 ProPublica is a nonprofit investigative newsroom that relies on partnerships with local and national newsrooms to tell important stories and to reach audiences around the country and the world.
 There are a lot of ways you can work with us.
 Here’s how:

-- Apply to be part of our Local Reporting Network.
+Apply to be part of our Local Reporting Network.
 Our network pays the salary and benefits of reporters across the country to work on a yearlong investigative project.
 We help edit the projects and co-publish the work.
 We have staff to help with certain data, research, engagement, design, and audience development needs.
-Applications are open this fall.
+Applications open multiple times per year.

-- Pitch us a story to co-report.
-Pitches are evaluated on a case-by-case basis; you can email pitches to [email protected].
+Pitch us a freelance story.
+Pitches are evaluated on a case-by-case basis; you can submit pitches here.

 Pitch us a visual story.
 We review photo pitches on a rolling basis.
 You can submit your pitches here.